wp-plugins/gantry/readme.txt

 Once you downloaded and installed Gantry Framework plugin, please download also a default theme (that is intended to be used as a basis for building your own themes) from [Gantry Framework](http://gantry-framework.org/ "Gantry Framework") site.

 == Changelog ==

+= 4.0.4
+* Fixed a bug introduced in 4.0.3 where CSS files could load with double slashes

 = 4.0.3 =
 * Fixed compatibility with WordPress Multi Site installations